garystafford/node-restify-mongodb/README.md

 ```

 #### Widget
-The 'widget' is used to demonstrate Mongoose's Model and Schema
+The basic 'widget' object is used throughout, to demonstrate Mongoose's Model and Schema
 ```json
 {
   "product_id": "4OZNPBMIDR",